 Dark and Anima Mythic heroes are considered to be defensive heroes.
 They reduce your lift gain when they are used in offensive Aether Raids, but they mitigate the amount of lift lost if they are used in defensive Aether Raids.
 Since most of these heroes are strong heroes anyway, we highly recommend using them in your defense maps.
 Take note that your Mythic hero must be under the appropriate season to be able to migitate the lift loss.

 • Number of Mythic Heroes (max.
 2) × number of allies with blessings × 5 • Number of merges × 1 (max.
 20)

 In July 2020, Auto-Dispatch for Aether Raids was released.
 This enables players to send out raiding parties to automatically battle for some lift.
 Enemy units encountered in Aether Raids are not player-owned and are much weaker than those encountered in normal offensive Aether Raids.
-It can be used 3 times per season and the characters dispatched can still be used in normal offensive Aether Raids so we highly recommend that you use this feature.
+It can be used 3 times per season and the characters dispatched can still be used in normal offensive Aether Raids.

 Although Auto-Dispatch is a very convenient function, it takes time for your units to reward you with lift and it is not cost-efficient in terms of Aether to lift ratio.
 Additionally, you also can not recover lift as Aether stuctures are not available in Auto-Dispatch.

 Light and Astra heroes are considered as offensive Mythic heroes that increase your lift upon winning an offensive Aether Raid.
 Dark and Anima heroes on the other hand are considered defensive heroes that decreases the lift loss upon failing to defend against an Aether Raid.
 The increase and decrease in lift can be increased by merging the Mythic hero responsible and by deploying them into battle with heroes that are blessed with the appropriate blessing.